swcarpentry/git-novice/03-conflict.md

 FIXME: diagram

-Now let's switch to the copy under `/tmp` and make a different change there:
+Now let's switch to the copy under `/tmp` and make a different change there
+*without* updating from GitHub:

 ```
 $ cd /tmp/planets